-The files showed in this section have been extracted from the validation test data set.
-These can be found in the openSF installation test folder.
+The files showed in this section have been extracted from the validation test data set, available in the "/resources/simulators" folder within the openSF installation.
 Note that even though some are XML files, they are input/output files and not configuration files as defined in [AD-E2E], and therefore they do not use the same format.

-Input_Geometry, input used for the Geometry computation module. • ref_orbit.oem, the reference orbit in CCSDS Orbit Ephemeris Message (OEM) text format • ref_orbit.aem, the corresponding attitude, in CCSDS Attitude Ephemeris Message (AEM) text format Product_Geometry , files generated by the Geometry computation module. • real_orbit.oem and .aem, the simulated "real world" equivalent of the reference orbit/attitude Input_Scene, input used for the Scene Generator module. • real_orbit.oem, and .aem, from the Geometry module output • Geophysical.xml, atmospheric parameters Product_Scene, output from the Scene Generator module. • TOA_Stimuli.csv Input_Instrument, compound of the two outputs from Geometry and Scene Generator Product_Instrument, file generated by the Instrument Simulation module. • Instrument_Meas.nc, instrument measurement data in a netCDF container • Instrument_AD.xml, ancillary data from the instrument Product_Platform, file generated by the Platform module. • meas_orbit.oem and .aem, orbit and attitude as measured by the simulated onboard NAV/AOCS • Platform_AD.xml, ancillary data from the platform Input_OBDGM, compound of the two outputs from the Instrument and Platform modules Product_OBDGM, file generated by the On-Board Data Generation module. • NAVATT.bin, the navigation&attitude data as a stream of CCSDS space packets • ${\it Instrument\Space\Packets.bin,} \ {\it the instrument measurement and ancillary data in the same format}$ • Platform_Space_Packets.bin, the platform ancillary data in the same format Product_L1Proc , descriptor that represents the level 1 simulated product. • L1.xml • rest_orbit.oem and .aem, the restituted orbit and attitude Input_L2, descriptor that takes only part of the L1 output. • L1.xml Product_L2, descriptor that represents the level 2 simulated product. • L2.xml
+Input_Geometry, input used for the Geometry computation module. • ref_orbit.oem, the reference orbit in CCSDS Orbit Ephemeris Message (OEM) text format • ref_orbit.aem, the corresponding attitude, in CCSDS Attitude Ephemeris Message (AEM) text format Product_Geometry, files generated by the Geometry computation module. • real_orbit.oem and .aem, the simulated "real world" equivalent of the reference orbit/attitude Input_Scene, input used for the Scene Generator module. • real_orbit.oem, and .aem, from the Geometry module output • Geophysical.xml, atmospheric parameters Product_Scene, output from the Scene Generator module. • TOA_Stimuli.csv Input_Instrument, compound of the two outputs from Geometry and Scene Generator Product_Instrument , file generated by the Instrument Simulation module. • Instrument_Meas.nc, instrument measurement data in a netCDF container • Instrument_AD.xml, ancillary data from the instrument Product_Platform , file generated by the Platform module. • meas_orbit.oem and .aem, orbit and attitude as measured by the simulated onboard NAV/AOCS • Platform_AD.xml, ancillary data from the platform Input_OBDGM, compound of the two outputs from the Instrument and Platform modules Product_OBDGM , file generated by the On-Board Data Generation module. • NAVATT.bin, the navigation&attitude data as a stream of CCSDS space packets • Instrument_Space_Packets.bin, the instrument measurement and ancillary data in the same format • Platform_Space_Packets.bin, the platform ancillary data in the same format Product_L1Proc , descriptor that represents the level 1 simulated product. • L1.xml • rest_orbit.oem and .aem, the restituted orbit and attitude Input_L2, descriptor that takes only part of the L1 output. • L1.xml Product_L2, descriptor that represents the level 2 simulated product.